d0ruk/statick/README.md

   - The bucket name must not contain adjacent periods.

 - *Conflicting conditional operation in progress* error indicates the S3 bucket name is currently unavailable.
 Trying again in a couple minutes works.

+### Google cloud

+- You need to complete [the prerequisites](https://www.npmjs.com/package/@google-cloud/storage#before-you-begin) to be able to use the storage API.

+- You need a [key file](https://cloud.google.com/docs/authentication/getting-started) to authorize the client with gcloud.
+Each project you have in your account has its own service account.
+This key file determines which project your bucket is deployed under.

 #### Reading